xtgz/chai/README.md

 1. `db`: [PostgreSQL] database for the reduced package data
 2. `alembic`: handles migrations
-3. `pipeline`: fetches and writes data
+3. `package_managers`: fetches and writes data for each package manager
 4. `api`: a simple REST api for reading from the db

 ### Hard Reset